Mali revealed as hub for illicit gold

 ‘Burkina Faso, Mali and Côte d’Ivoire are all implementing the EITI, and the EITI national commissions in those countries have agreed to cover artisanal mining as part of the EITI process, meaning that multi-stakeholder groups (MSGs) of government officials, civil society and companies will discuss governance challenges facing the artisanal mining sector,’ Balde said.
 ‘These MSGs agree to gradually extend the scope of EITI reporting to include information on regulatory frameworks, production and export data, employment figures, payments to local and central governments and other significant contributions from artisanal mining to the economy.’

 The report also calls for the UAE’s trade initiative, the Dubai Multi Commodities Centre, to ban hand-carried imports of gold, as gold brought into the country in carry-on hand luggage is currently exempt from customs declarations.

 ‘The good news is that this issue is no longer ignored.
-In a country like Mali, artisanal miners have practiced this activity for centuries, sometimes from generation to generation.
+In a country like Mali, artisanal miners have practised this activity for centuries, sometimes from generation to generation.
 The lack of formalisation of the sector and mineral smuggling are often the result of governance failures.
 Through the EITI and other mechanisms, stakeholders are becoming aware of harmful practices and hopefully this dialogue will contribute to raising awareness and finding practical solutions that work in the national context of these respective countries,’ Balde said.